kf7eel/shark-py-sms/README.md

 The source id under the DMR SMS page must match the "hotspot_id" in shark.py.
 SMS messages must be sent to that DMR ID, private SMS.

+"tdma_channel" in shark.py must match the DMO channel in the connectors page, and the TDMA channel to which the openspot sends traffic to the network.
+TDMA channel = slot.

 ----
 ### Installation